uozuAho/pystuff/aoc/readme.md

     - check make rules work.
 See Makefile.
 Install required python versions.
     - tmp.py and test_tmp.py open in vs code, have the debugger ready on keyboard shortcut
+    - pypy (`make pp`).
+Just in case - set the python version to 3.11 in pyproject.toml
 - skim for important detail
 - if it's looking easy, submit answer ASAP (`make s`).
 If you get it wrong, you have a minute to debug before you can resubmit